What lessons can Contact Centre folks learn from CX folks?

 And it’s not just that we’ve achieved some cool results – though we have.

 It’s that people in the company are starting to come to us – the CX Team.
 To ask for help.
 To get our opinion on how to handle something better.
-To help them solve a business problem.
+And help them solve a business problem.

 That’s been the real sign of our success in building the CX practice in our organization.”